 Ram Dass wrote a letter some years ago to a family who had lost their young daughter, Rachel.
 Although he wrote it to these two parents specifically, everything in this letter applies to anyone who has lost a child.
-Dedicated in love and light to the victims, children and adults, and families in Newtown, Connecticut.

 Dear Steve and Anita,